Rzeszowski family homicides: Killings

-After murdering his wife, Damian returned home while stabbing himself repeatedly in the chest.
+After killing his wife, Damian returned home while stabbing himself repeatedly in the chest.
 He fell to the ground with a collapsed lung.

 The attack lasted 15 minutes.
 Police officers arrived around five minutes after the attack.

 Aftermath

 Rzeszowski was arrested in hospital after doctors carried out life-saving emergency surgery and held at Broadmoor Hospital in Berkshire.
 Consultant psychiatrist Dale Harrison interviewed Rzeszowski five days after the attacks and heard he could not remember what had happened.
 After returning from treatment in Broadmoor, he claimed he could hear voices.
 He denied six murders, however pleaded guilty to manslaughter due to diminished responsibility.

 On 29 October 2012, Damian Rzeszowski was sentenced to life in prison, 30 years for each victim to run concurrently.

 On 31 March 2018, six years into his sentence, the killer died in a suspected suicide in Full Sutton prison, a high-security jail in Yorkshire.
 A post-mortem examination determined that his cause of death was hanging.
+The inquest in April 2023 heard that two weeks prior to his death, medical staff decided to refer him to Broadmoor Hospital.
+According to Kalina Tyszeca, the British police officer assigned to communicate with Damian Rzeszowski's parents, his father was concerned about Rzeszowski's treatment in prison and told her that "his son should have been in a mental hospital, not a segregation unit, due to his mental health."
+His family also had attempted to contact the Polish embassy for assistance regarding Rzeszowski.
+The investigation concluded that there was no reason for Rzeszowski to be in a segregation unit for over 30 days (he was in the unit for 45 days when he died); a mental health care plan was not created for Rzeszowski, contrary to protocol; staff recorded "conflicting information" about his mental state; and the staff had a delay in calling an ambulance.
+When informing Rzeszowski's family in Poland about his death, prison staff did not use an interpreter, which was considered "inappropriate and insensitive" by the Prisons and Probation Ombudsman's Sue McAllister.